sanketpatel29/NewsApp/README.md

 ## 🚀 About Me

 Hello! <br>

-<p>I am Sanket Patel, a Lead Android Developer with a passion for coding and technology.
+I am Sanket Patel, a Lead Android Developer with a passion for coding and technology.
 I specialize in crafting innovative solutions and thrive on challenges.
 During the day, I'm fully immersed in app development, and after hours, I stay up-to-date with the latest tech trends.
 If you have any questions or need assistance with anything Android-related, let's connect and dive into all things software development together!
 - [LinkedIn](https://www.linkedin.com/in/sanket-patel-56164734/)
 - [GitHub](https://github.com/sanketpatel29)